steevelefort/zmk-config-midge/README.md

-# Migde keyboard ZMK configuration
+# Midge keyboard ZMK configuration

 For a Midge with Nice!NanoV2